shaazmik/Hash_table_analysis/README.md

 ![Image alt](https://github.com/shaazmik/Hash_table_analysis/blob/main/hash_statistics/first%20ASCII%20symbol.png)

 ### Opinion:
 The running time of a programme with this hash function is ___0,673 seconds___.
-The reasons for the load and the speed of the programme are the same as in the first case.However, there are fewer collisions, so the speed is higher.
+The reasons for the load and the speed of the programme are the same as in the first case.
+However, there are fewer collisions, so the speed is higher.

 ### 3. ___hash returns length of string___